The most common symptoms of gastro-oesophageal reflux disease (GORD) include:

 Is it heartburn or a heart attack?

 Chest pain is a very common reason for people to go to the hospital emergency department.
 While many of these people are suffering from a heart attack, some are experiencing severe heartburn.
-But it’s so difficult to tell these two apart that sophisticated medical testing is needed to determine if they are in fact having aheart attack.
+A heart attack can feel like bad indigestion.

-If you have any chest pain that lasts for more than a few minutes or any heart attack warning signs, it’s important to seek immediate medical attention by calling triple zero (000).
+If you have any chest pain that lasts for more than a few minutes or any heart attack warning signs such as shortness of breath or pain in your jaw or arm, it’s important to seek immediate medical attention by calling triple zero (000).

 If you have any doubt about whether your symptoms are heartburn or a heart attack, then also seek immediate medical attention by calling triple zero (000).
 Remember — it’s always OK to call triple zero (000), even if it’s a false alarm.